chromaui/learnstorybook.com/content/intro-to-storybook/angular/en/screen.md

 });
 ```

-Similar approaches exist to provide mocked context for other data libraries, such as [ngxs](https://ngxs.gitbook.io/ngxs/).
+Similar approaches exist to provide mocked context for other data libraries, such as [@ngrx](https://github.com/ngrx/platform) or [Apollo](https://www.apollographql.com/docs/angular/).

 Cycling through states in Storybook makes it easy to test we’ve done this correctly: